Why Industrial And Construction Supplies Distributor Fastenal's Shares Are Down Today

 About FAST

 Fastenal Company is engaged in the wholesale distribution of industrial and construction supplies.
 The Company is a distributor of threaded fasteners, bolts, nuts, screws, studs, and related washers, as well as miscellaneous supplies and hardware, such as pins, machinery keys, concrete anchors, metal framing systems, wire rope, struts, rivets, and related accessories.
-Its business tools include Fastenal Managed Inventory (FMI), Bin stock (FASTStock and FASTBin) and Industrial vending (FASTVend).
-The Company also invests in digital solutions that aim to deliver value for its customers, leverage local inventory for same-day solutions, and provide service.
-It serves general and commercial contractors in non-residential end markets as well as farmers, truckers, railroads, oil exploration companies, oil production and refinement companies, mining companies, federal, state, and local governmental entities, schools, and certain retail trades.
+Its business tools include Fastenal Managed Inventory (FMI), Bin stock (FASTStock and FASTBin), and Industrial vending (FASTVend).
+It serves general and commercial contractors in non-residential end markets as well as farmers, truckers, railroads, oil exploration companies, oil production and refinement companies, mining companies, federal, state, and local governmental entities, schools, warehouse and storage, data centers, and certain retail trades.
+The Company also invests in digital solutions and leverages local inventory for same-day solutions and provides services.

 About the author